arkonique/arkonique.github.io/index.md

 	const carousel = new Carousel("#carousel");
 	carousel.makeCarousel();
 ```
-(You can replace the const with var if you want support for older browsers and are not using babel).
+(You can replace the const with var if you want support for older browsers and are not using a transpiler such as babel).

 The Carousel constructor takes default "#carousel" as the selector.
 So if you have named your carousel container with an id of `carousel`, then you can just initialise the carousel by -